-Waldorf College, in the fall semester of 2008, 2009 and 2010 sponsored national and regional speakers that addressed alcohol use and college students.
-National Campus Speaker Bob Hall discussed "alcohol and intimacy" issues and C.L.
-Lindsey (2008-2009) lectured on alcohol use and the connection with on-line social networking, the risks, and liabilities (2009 & 2010).
-The speakers emphasized the need for caution on posting photos and information about personal or group alcohol or other drug use on personal WebPages, blogs, and social community sites.
-In addition, local speaker Jay Pedelty from Prairie Ridge Treatment Center (Mason City) came to speak to all first year students in orientation about the risks associated with underage consumption.
+Waldorf College, in the fall of 2011 sponsored national and regional speakers that addressed alcohol use and college students.
+National speaker Bob Hall discussed "alcohol and intimacy" issues and "Shots of Reality" an improvisation troupe talked, acted and addressed alcohol awareness to our first year students.
+The speakers emphasized the need for caution on posting photos and information about personal or group alcohol or other drug use on personal Webpages, blogs, and social community sites.
+In addition, local speaker Jay Pedelty from Prairie Ridge Addiction Treatment Services (Mason City) came to speak to all first year students in orientation about the risks associated with underage drinking.

 Another Educational strategy for first year student orientation included the game Alcohol Jeopardy.
-We broke all orientation groups into teams and they battled against each other to earn points by answering questions and facts about the use of alcohol and other drugs.
+We broke the game down into individual sessions where members in each session battled each other to earn points by answering questions and facts about the use of alcohol and other drugs.

-This game show type activity is also used in most First Year Seminar courses for fall 2010.
+This game show type activity is also used in most First Year Seminar courses for fall 2010 and 2011.
 Much like the real Jeopardy game, final prizes were given out to the groups with the highest point total at the end.
 This game was also presented to our residence life staff as a way to educate the RAs on the use and abuse of alcohol on college campuses.
+Another alcohol awareness strategy for 2011 and 2012 was to utilize the large plasma TV in the Atrium during the week before spring break to portray statistics related to spring break alcohol abuse activities that told of the darker sides of spring break.
+The point of the presentation was to say, "Don't become a statistic.
+Drink responsibly during spring break."